 Spend a relaxing day on the sunny Central Coast.
 See Woy Woy Bay and Brisbane Water National Park - it’s lush bush to the water’s edge.
 Into Waterfall Bay then across to the western shore, where you can decide which home you’ll buy when you win the lottery!
 Explore Phegan’s and Correa Bays, before heading east to our secret lunch location - an island with a glorious west facing beach - bring bathers.
 Along the canals to an island devoted entirely to pelicans!
 Great day.

 Freedom Outdoors has conducted ten very successful trips to the Reef.
 Now it’s your turn to experience Western Australia’s most spectacular natural attraction, accompanied by Freedom Outdoors host Cathy Miller and our local guiding team in Exmouth headed by legendary Neridah Grieves, who has looked after all our Freedom Outdoors groups at Ningaloo.
-You’ll be in good hands.
-Come on your own or bring your partner or friends - our groups are great fun.

 Secure your spot by paying a deposit of $500pp – just click on Book Now.